King From DC: International Community Must Take Urgent Action To Prevent A New Catastrophe In Rafah

 His Majesty expressed appreciation for the US support for Jordan in various fields.

-President Biden reaffirmed his country's unwavering support for Jordan and its people, congratulating the King on the 25th anniversary of assuming his constitutional powers.
+President Biden reaffirmed his country's unwavering support for Jordan and its people, congratulating the King on the 25th anniversary of assuming his constitutional powers, the statement said.

 Deputy Prime Minister and Foreign Minister Ayman Safadi and Director of the Office of His Majesty Jafar Hassan attended the meeting.